GRCDEV/ArduSim/help/development.md

 ### 3.3 Simulator

 The most important difference between "*UAV agent*" and "*Simulator*" roles implementations is the number of multicopters that run in the same machine, one in the former and many in the later.
 It is highly suggested to store data in array variables with the length of the number of UAVs that run in the machine, so in the real UAV the array length will be 1, and the code will be valid for both roles (see section "[5.5 Implementation recomendations](#markdown-header-55-implementation-recomendations)").
-Good implementation examples can be found in "MBCAP" and "Swarm protocol" protocols.
+Good implementation examples can be found in "MBCAP" and "MUSCOP" protocols.
 A function is provided to know which ID (multicopter) corresponds to a specific position in the array, as detailed in section "[5.4 Available utilities](#markdown-header-54-available-utilities)".
 This function will provide the ID of the multicopter when running on a real UAV, as the array has a length of 1.
 On the other hand, no function is provided to get a UAV location in the array given the ID, as it will always be 0 in the real UAV, and in simulation the ID is equivalent to the position in the array.

 When ArduSim is run, it also checks if the computer meets some requirements and opens a general configuration dialog.
 There, the user can set many simulation parameters, as well as the maximum flight speed for each virtual multicopter.
 Then, when the configuration is set, the function "*openConfigurationDialog()*" may launch a dialog to introduce values for parameters of the protocol under development.
 Next, planned missions are loaded for the multicopters specified by the protocol.